LED Traffic Glove: Build a Safety Device to Direct Traffic

-- If you search for "LilyPad" on SparkFun's website or browse the LilyPad homepage, there are many other parts, including sensors, designed to be used with e-textiles.
+- If you search for "LilyPad" on SparkFun's website, there are many other parts, including sensors, designed to be used with e-textiles.
 Can you think of new things to include in your LED glove circuit that would improve its functionality?

 - Can you make a more advanced LED glove with a blinking array of LEDs, or LEDs that light up in different patterns (like an "X" or "> > >" symbol")?